All Saints, Dunsby

 The Church of All Saints is a Grade 1 listed building believed to date from the 12th century.
 The church has carillon type bells which are rung by our stalwart bell ringers before services and comprise a peel of 8 Hannington chimes donated in 1891.
 The organ is a restored Henry Bevington & Sons instrument built in the 1880’s and restored and installed into our church in 2017, purchased with the help of fund raising and grants.
 It has a pleasing appearance and an attractive tone.

-The church provides a focal point for the village with a small regular congregation at its regular twice-monthly Sunday services, and with more people attending at Easter, Harvest Festival and Remembrance Sunday.
-The Carols By Candlelight service on Christmas Eve is always very popular and very well supported.
+The church is classified as a Festival church which means we hold a few services during the year, including Harvest Festival and Remembrance Sunday.
+The Carols By Candlelight service on Christmas Eve, is always very popular and very well supported.

 The village hall provides an ideal venue for social activities.
 Fundraising functions for both the village hall and the church, through suppers, film nights and teas, are well attended.